 It was around 2015 that I began to dabble with food blogging.
 By 2016, I had been invited to do my first Food Network show, Clash of The Grandmas.

-I even filmed my first ‘self-production’ of a short multi-episode series with a good friend who is also a food blogger, and called it Peas and Carrots, because she and I are so different in the way we cook but so alike in our passion for cooking.
+I even filmed my first ‘self-production’ of a short multi-episode series with a good friend who is also a food blogger, and called it Peas and Carrots.

 Tools, Tools And More Tools

-As recent as only six years ago, the most important tools I used in my kitchen was a knife, a whisk and a cutting board, sometimes an electric appliance, like my food processor.
+As recent as only six years ago, the most important tools I used in my kitchen were a knife, a whisk and a cutting board, sometimes an electric appliance, like my food processor.

-Now, it seems, the tools I need are often taken from the tool box in my garage; clamps, wires and various types of tweezers used for jewelry making and crafting.
+Now, it seems, the tools I need are often taken from the tool box in my garage; clamps, wires and various types of tweezers used for jewelry making and crafting, only now they are used to place food on a plate!

 What took the darn gadget industry so long to make tripods to hold a camera or phone directly over a work area?